MooningMod/Ruler-Intelligence-Suite/README.md

 - Locate the in-game date pointer in memory for automatic logging.
 - Add global treasury, population, and debt data to the logger.
 - Fix missing missile size in unit composition.

+Note: No Game Files Included: This tool does not distribute any original game assets, data files (such as DEFAULT.UNIT or Spotting.csv), or proprietary content belonging to BattleGoat Studios.